jmagrippis/name-finder/README.md

 Built using BDD, you may run the modest test suite with `vendor/bin/phpspec run`.
 Make sure you have `composer install -o`d the dev dependencies as well!

+Provided you have the server running on localhost:8080, you may also run the [Codeception] suite with `vendor/bin/codecept run`.

 ## Tech used

 - [Composer] for care-free dependency management.